-Now, if you’re wondering, flashbacks are by definition “an interruption in the chronological sequence of a story to tell a past event.”
+If you’re wondering, flashbacks are by definition “an interruption in the chronological sequence of a story to tell a past event.”

 A very common mistake among writers is to fill the story of flashbacks early in order to explain the behavior of the characters.
 But the point is you need to first develop a conflict before inserting flashbacks.
-After all, if the readers don’t even care about the character’s future, why would they care about the past?
+After all, if people don’t even care about the character’s future, why would they care about the past?

 In Orange Is The New Black, we first know that Piper is going to prison and we are curious to know about her future.
 And it’s only after that we start having flashbacks.